Frequently Asked Questions

 Can my child come for just one or a few days a week?

-No. The program is designed to be cumulative, building on skills and group trust and relations over time.
+Yes!
+Please see the Tributaries (1-Day) offering.
+However, for those signed up for the full-time program, the commitment is to be there for the duration of the school calendar each week.
+The program is designed to be cumulative, building on skills and group trust and relations over time.
 This allows for more coherence with the group and the curriculum, which, in turn, allows for deeper learning.
 It is also built on a model of long-term mentorship, rather than short-term relationships and a set curricular script.
 Five days a week is also designed to support working parents.

 Where is the program located?